hugheaves/solo-led-control/README.md

 You can also just edit the file, and add a line at the bottom with `UseDNS no`.

 Either way, you only need to do this once, as the change will persist between reboots.

+## IP Address
+By default, the script connects to the same system on which it is run.
+So, when it's run on Solo, it connects to Solo.
+You can also run the script on other systems that have the mavlink libraries installed.
+If you do that, you'll need to specify a different ip address (connect string) when you run the script.
+Normally, you would use "udpin:0.0.0.0:14550", like this:

+`led_control.py --ip udpin:0.0.0.0:14550`

 # Customizing startup color settings